 What I find frustrating though, is as you read the words “contains spoilers” can you sometimes catch the spoiler because the reviewer has put it so close to the top of the review.
 So, be a little considerate of where you put your spoilers.

-Don’t use Sockpuppets – I covered Sockpuppets in my 9 Things Writers Should NOT Do post.
+I covered Sockpuppets in my 9 Things Writers Should NOT Do post.
 But it’s always good to throw in a reminder.

 Instead, consider leaning towards more of an objective review.
 How was the pacing?
 Where the characters well-developed or where they stereotypical and one-dimensional?